 In this section, we will build a real Amazon Store for the Jungle Scout brand, Jungle Stix!
 Since there’s only one product in the Jungle Stix brand, we won’t need to build subcategory pages, but I’ll still show you how to set them up.

 As always, before creating images or videos, make sure you review Amazon’s creative guidelines for Stores.
-If you’re not great at graphic design or confident about your product photography, we recommend hiring an Amazon professional to create high-quality, Amazon Store compliant images from the Jungle Scout Market.
+If you’re not great at graphic design or confident about your product photography, we recommend hiring a professional Amazon freelancer to create high-quality, Amazon Store compliant images.

 In Seller Central, go to the “Stores” tab, then click “Manage Stores.”